 So that’s dessert.
 What’s the other vitally important thing?

 As you start down the Paleo path you’re going to come up with a TON of questions about why, how, who, where, what.
 Relax, we’ve got your covered.
-We wrote an eBook called “For The Love of Paleo” to help fill those knowledge gaps.
+We wrote an eBook called “On Being Paleo” to help fill those knowledge gaps.